mirakl/s3proxy/README.md

 ## Tester

-tester.sh is shell script which will test the creation of the uplaod and download url.
+s3proxy_tester.sh is shell script which will test the creation of the uplaod and download url.
 It creates s3proxy with all the backends needed, launch the test and destroy the environment.
 It exits with 1 if an error has occured or the webservice send a response code != 200